Properties Of The Classical Action Of Quantum Gravity: Perturbative equivalence of actions and solutions of the field equations

 $i$) \textit{they are perturbative expansions around the same unperturbed action }$\bar{S}$\textit{\ and }

 $ii$) \textit{they can be mapped into each other by means of perturbative field redefinitions and parameter redefinitions.}

-A perturbative field redefinition is a field redefinition that can be expressed as a local perturbative series around the identity.
+A perturbative field redefinition is a field redefinition that can be expressed as the identity map plus a perturbative series of local monomials of the fields and their derivatives.
 Using an appropriate field-covariant formalism \cite{fieldcov} perturbative field redefinitions can be implemented in functional integrals as true changes of integration variables, instead of mere replacements of integrands.
 Generating functionals, suitably generalized \cite{masterf,mastercan}, behave as scalars.

 The actions $S_{\text{QG}}$, $\tilde{S}_{\text{QG}}$ and $S_{\text{loc}}$ are perturbatively equivalent.
 They are mapped into one another by perturbative redefinitions of the metric tensor and redefinitions of the parameters $\lambda $ and $\zeta $, where $\zeta $ denote the parameters of the matter action $S_{m}$.
 As a consequence, the solutions of their field equations can also be perturbatively mapped into one another.
 In this section we study the map in detail.